Finland restricts movement to and from capital region

-HELSINKI (Reuters) - Finnish government decided on Wednesday to issue a three-week blockade of the Uusimaa region around Helsinki, the epicenter of the coronavirus outbreak in Finland, to prevent people from traveling and spreading the virus to other parts of the country, it said late on Wednesday.
+HELSINKI, March 25 (Reuters) - Finnish government decided on Wednesday to issue a three-week blockade of the Uusimaa region around Helsinki, the epicentre of the coronavirus outbreak in Finland, to prevent people from travelling and spreading the virus to other parts of the country, it said late on Wednesday.

 By Wednesday, authorities had counted three deaths and 880 confirmed COVID-19 cases in Finland, most of them in the capital region.